afauch/BluetoothWatcher/README.md

 ## Current Issues

-See 'Issues' for current issues.
+Desktop implementation is successfully reading the input stream; however, the HoloLens deployment is still throwing errors.
+See 'Issues' for detailed description of current issues.